OCHA-DAP/hdx-signals/src/indicators/cholera/README.md

 ## Output datasets

-`flags_cholera.gdsheets`: flagging dataset.
+`flags.parquet`: flagging dataset.

-`raw_cholera.gdsheets`: raw cholera output from the CERF scraping.
+`raw.parquet`: raw cholera output from the CERF scraping.

-`wrangled_cholera.gdsheets`: wrangled cholera data that has a clean time series of cholera casees.
+`wrangled.parquet`: wrangled cholera data that has a clean time series of cholera casees.